Shahzirin/JenkinsStageTest/README.md

 Curl page to check app stage --> sleep 15 seconds and test curl the localhost to ensure container build has no issue

-Stop docker-compose stage --> to stop the build
+Stop docker-compose stage --> to stop the containers